EldonGabriel/eldongabriel.github.io/certifications.md

 </section>

 ### MICS – Introduction to Cyber Security
+**Number of training exercises:** 40
+**Current Progress:** 39 out of 39 pts (100%)

+#### Lab Setup
+* Lab Setup: Screen Recording
+* Create a template for a professional document

 #### Professional Writing
-* Improve spelling and grammar using Grammarly
+* Use Grammarly to improve the spelling and grammar of your writing
-* Enhance readability using the Hemingway App
+* Use the Hemingway App to make your writing easier to read
+* Use Quillbot to improve the quality of your writing
-* Polish writing with Quillbot and AI tools for professional quality
+* Use AI to polish your writing and make it more professional

-#### Internet Searching & Research
+#### Internet Searching
-* Search academic papers with Elicit.org
+* Use Elicit.org to search academic papers
-* Access cybersecurity feeds in specific languages
+* Use Bing to find cybersecurity feeds in a specific language
-* Analyze webpage changes (current, cached, archived)
+* Analyze changes to a webpage by comparing its current, cached and archived versions
-* Construct complex Google queries to find sensitive or public documents
+* Construct complex Google Search queries to identify publicly available sensitive information
+* Create Google search queries to identify webpages and publicly available documents

+#### Technical Concepts
-* Research penetration testing tools, enterprise security software types, and common network protocols
+* Research the top penetration testing tools
-* Understand models like the Cyber Kill Chain & MITRE ATT&CK
+* Research the Cyber Kill Chain Model and the MITRE Matrix

-#### OSINT & Reconnaissance
+* Research the major types of enterprise security software
+* Research the most common network protocols

+#### Open Source Intelligence (OSINT)
-* Create covert social media accounts for research purposes
+* Create covert social media accounts
-* Build mindmaps of social media data points
+* Create Mindmaps of all data points available on social media platforms and communities

+#### Passive Network Reconnaissance
+* Use dnsdumpster.com to passively map an organization's external facing assets
-* Map external assets using dnsdumpster.com and shodan.io
+* Use shodan.io to passively map an organization's external facing assets
-* Search for exposed code repositories
+* Search for information leaks on code repositories

 #### Discovering Attack Campaigns
-* Detect typosquatting and phishing with dnstwist.py
+* Detect typo squatting and phishing with dnstwist.py
-* Identify phishing websites via urlscan.io
+* Use urlscan.io to identify phishing and spear-phishing websites
-* Search for open malware sandboxes
+* Create Google searches to find open malware sandboxes

 #### Security Tools
-* Assess SSL configurations using sslscan
+* Use sslscan to assess the SSL configuration settings of HTTPS websites
+* Perform a TCP port scan using Nmap
-* Conduct TCP and UDP port scanning with Nmap
+* Perform a UDP port scan using Nmap

+#### Threat Hunting using YARA
-#### Threat Hunting with YARA
+* Lab Setup: Threat Hunting with YARA
+* Write a YARA rule that can find itself
+* Write a YARA rule that can find small portable executables
-* Write and document YARA rules
+* Write a YARA rule that is professionally documented
-* Detect executables, strings, and custom patterns
+* Write a YARA rule that searches for files with a given set of strings

+#### Security Lab Setup
+* Lab Setup: Deploy Virtual Machines
+* Lab Setup: Software Development
+* Lab Setup: OpenVAS

+#### Penetration Testing with Tools
+* Perform a vulnerability scan with OpenVAS
+* Use Burp Suite's Spider to crawl a website
+* Use Burp Suite's Intruder feature to brute force a login page
+* Perform DNS scans using Fierce

 #### Digital Investigations
-* Extract forensic browser logs with Dumpzilla
+* Use Dumpzilla to extract forensics browser logs
-* Analyze binaries using PE Studio
+* Use PE Studio to analyze 5 files on your computer

 ---